gmestdagh/gmestdagh.github.io/research.md

 # Research Interests

-  - Optimal control and numerical optimization
+  - Numerical optimization and scientific computing
-  - Physical modeling and scientific computing
+  - Variational problems and optimal control
-  - Applications in biology and biomedical engineering
+  - Modeling in nonsmooth mechanics and complex materials

 # Publications and Talks